 Fungal toenails are the result of a persistent, embarrassing infection under your toenails that doesn’t go away without treatment.
-If you live in Quincy or Dedham, Massachusetts, or the surrounding communities, Marshall L. Lukoff, DPM, FAAFS is the premier podiatrist and foot and ankle specialist in the area who treats fungal toenails quickly and effectively at his practice, Foot Care Specialists PC.
+If you live in Quincy, Massachusetts, or the surrounding communities, Marshall L. Lukoff, DPM, FAAFS is the premier podiatrist and foot and ankle specialist in the area who treats fungal toenails quickly and effectively at his practice, Foot Care Specialists PC.
 If your toenails are thick or crumbly, and you’re constantly hiding your feet, call either office for an appointment or schedule online.
 The caring and professional foot-care team can provide the relief you need.

 Fungal Toenails Q & A

 Fungal toenail infections are the result of an underlying fungal organism.
 The most common type of fungus is a dermatophyte, but yeast and mold can also cause nail infections.
 It can happen to anyone, but it’s more common in older adults.

 As you age, your toenails can become brittle, dry, and cracked, allowing fungi to enter under the nail.
 Also as you age, you could experience lower blood circulation in your feet.
 A weakened immune system could also play a role.
 If you have a history of athlete’s foot, the fungus can easily spread between your toes.

 Other risk factors that lead to fungal infections in your feet and toenails include:

 - Walking barefoot in communal showers, gym locker rooms, or public pools